K.Flay

 Kristine Meredith Flaherty (born June 30, 1985), better known as K.Flay, is an American singer, musician, songwriter, and rapper.
-Her debut album Life as a Dog was released in 2014, peaking on Billboards Heatseekers Albums chart at No. 2 and Billboards Rap Albums chart at No. 14.
-In 2016, she signed with Interscope Records as the first artist signed to Dan Reynolds' Night Street Records imprint.
-At the 60th Annual Grammy Awards, she was nominated for Best Engineered Album, Non-Classical (for Every Where Is Some Where) and Best Rock Song (for "Blood in the Cut").
+She has released five studio albums: Life as a Dog (2014), Every Where Is Some Where (2017), Solutions (2019), Inside Voices / Outside Voices (2022), and Mono (2023).

+Life as a Dog peaked at No. 2 on Billboard's Heatseekers Albums chart and No. 14 on Billboard's Rap Albums chart.
+Every Where Is Some Where was nominated for the Grammy Award for Best Engineered Album, Non-Classical, while its lead single "Blood in the Cut" was nominated for the Grammy Award for Best Rock Song.
+K.Flay is also known for collaborating with artists such as Dune Rats, Grandson, Mike Shinoda, Party Favor, Tom Morello, Travis Barker, Vic Fuentes, Pvris and X Ambassadors.

 Early life

 K.Flay was born Kristine Meredith Flaherty in Wilmette, Illinois, on June 30, 1985.
-She attended nearby New Trier High School.
-When she was seven, her parents divorced and her mother remarried soon after, bringing in a stepbrother and a stepsister.
-When she was 14 years old, her biological father—a guitarist who loved all musical genres—died of undisclosed causes related to his alcoholism; many of her songs include references to him.
-Flaherty's stepfather helped raise her and later adopted her.
+She attended New Trier High School.

+Flaherty's parents divorced when she was seven years old and her mother soon remarried, bringing in a stepbrother and a stepsister, with her stepfather later adopting her.
+When she was 14 years old, her biological father died of undisclosed causes related to his alcoholism; many of her songs include references to him.
 She has described herself as a tomboy during childhood, preferring baggier clothing and rejecting "all things girly".
 In 2003, she enrolled at Stanford University, pursuing a double major in psychology and sociology.
-According to Flaherty, many people she met during her time at Stanford influenced her musical style.
+She has said that many people she met at Stanford influenced her musical style.